Vanderscycle/dotFiles/README.md

 EndavourOS install script will installs the following non-exhaustive list of programs:
 * Postgresql
 * MongoDB
+* Podman/Buildah as a backup
 * Fish/Zsh
 * Miniconda
 * Modern unix commands
+* Neovim
+* Oracle VM
+* And so much more...